AnimatEDD1/GameScripting-ShootEmUp/README.md

 * This is for my unreal engine project.
 This is a test of my first time using GitHub.

+When opening the project, click on the "MainMenu" level first.

 \# References: